Home/Fish/Smoked Lobster

 Smoked Lobster Avocado Salad

-A refreshing salad combining the rich flavors of smoked lobster with creamy avocado and crisp greens, perfect for a light yet satisfying meal.
+A refreshing salad combining smoked lobster with creamy avocado, mixed greens, and a zesty lime dressing.

 Ingredients